mbarnig/Marylux-648-TTS-Corpus/README.md

 For this purpose I prepared different Marylux-648 dataset versions which are described in the next chapter.

 ### Text Format
 The reference for the text format of the Marylux transcription file is the public domain dataset [LJSpeech](https://keithito.com/LJ-Speech-Dataset/).
 All text samples are assembled in one file called `metadata.csv`.
-Each row contains three columns separated by the pipe ` | ` symbol :
+Each row contains three columns, separated by the pipe ` | ` symbol :

 * first column : filename of the corresponding audio-file, without extension
 * second column : raw text with uppercase and lowercase characters, numbers, abbreviations etc